LucasJuel/lucasjuel/README.md

 Welcome to my Github!.. 🎉

-I'm a student at DTU, studying Softwaretechnology📚.
+I'm a student at DTU, studying Software Technology📚.
 Which has given me profeciency in:
 - C, C#, C++
 - Java
 - Python